NN-Project-2/Emotion-TTS-Emebddings/README.md

 </p>

 ## 2. Introduction
-The objective of EMOD is to develop an efficient **emotional embedding extractor** capable of capturing deep emotional features from **multilingual audio datasets** and integrating them with **TTS models**.
-It synthesizes speech conveying distinct emotions while preserving speaker identity.

-The embeddings are **language-independent**, allowing transfer of emotional tones to new speakers in low-resource languages.
-EMOD handles diverse datasets, ensuring **consistent and expressive speech synthesis** across languages and speakers.

-## 3. Emotional Embedding Database

-We curated a **multilingual audio database** with diverse emotions and speaker variations to train our emotion embedding extractor.
-This ensures **robust embeddings** capable of zero-shot generalization and fine-grained emotion control.

-### Key Highlights

-- Languages: Tamil, Malayalam, Hindi, English, Kannada, Telugu, with extra data from Assamese, Marathi, and Punjabi.
-- Emotions: Neutral, Angry, Sad, Happy, Fear, Surprise, Disgust.
-- Audio: 16 kHz `.wav` format, Mel spectrograms.
-- Speakers: Diverse male and female voices across ages.
-- Duration: ~10–20 hours per language.
-- Annotations: Emotion, speaker, language, intensity.

-Full dataset details are available [here](https://github.com/NN-Project-2/Emotion-TTS-Emebddings/blob/main/README_1.md)
+EMOD is designed as a multilingual emotional embedding extractor that enables controllable emotional speech synthesis within both VITS and GPT-based text-to-speech (TTS) architectures.
+The system models six categorical emotions—happiness, sadness, anger, fear, surprise, and disgust—using language-independent 256-dimensional emotion embeddings trained with L2 normalization and contrastive objectives.
+These embeddings are constructed to remain stable across languages while preserving perceptually salient emotional characteristics, allowing direct reuse in zero-shot and low-resource synthesis settings.

+The architecture consists of three tightly coupled components.
+A transformer-based encoder processes prosodic and spectral cues derived from 80-band mel-spectrograms, including fundamental frequency (F₀), energy contours, and temporal structure, to form a compact emotional representation.
+An intensity control module models continuous variations in emotional strength directly from prosodic deviations rather than discrete labels.
+Finally, a TTS integration layer adapts the learned emotion embeddings for both VITS and GPT-based backends through feature-wise linear modulation (FiLM), ensuring compatibility with structurally different synthesis models without retraining the emotion encoder.

+Training follows a three-stage pipeline designed to balance cross-lingual generalization and representation disentanglement.
+Multilingual pre-training is first performed using speech from Tamil, Malayalam, Hindi, English, Kannada, and Telugu, supplemented with Assamese, Marathi, and Punjabi, enabling the model to learn language-agnostic emotional cues.
+This is followed by a disentanglement phase that enforces orthogonality between emotion and speaker representations while employing adversarial speaker classification to suppress speaker leakage.
+The final stage fine-tunes the embeddings within TTS-specific objectives to ensure stable conditioning during synthesis.
+All models are trained for 500,000 steps using AdamW with a learning rate of 3×10⁻⁴, batch size 32, gradient accumulation of two steps, and mixed-precision training on four NVIDIA L4 GPUs (24 GB VRAM each).
+The training data comprises approximately 10–20 hours of speech per language at 16 kHz.

+### 2.1 Intensity Control Parameter α

+Although categorical emotion embeddings encode emotional type, they do not capture how strongly an emotion is expressed.
+In natural speech, emotional expression varies continuously, even within the same category, depending on context, speaker intent, and prosodic realization.
+EMOD explicitly models this variation using a continuous global intensity parameter α ∈ [0.0, 1.0], which separates emotional magnitude from emotional identity.
+This separation enables controlled adjustment of expressivity without altering the semantic direction of the emotion embedding.

+The parameter α is computed from low-level prosodic deviations relative to speaker-specific neutral baselines, ensuring invariance to individual speaking styles.
+For each utterance, deviations in pitch (ΔF₀), energy (ΔE), and duration (ΔD) are measured against neutral reference statistics for the same speaker.
+These deviations reflect how far an utterance departs from neutral prosody along dimensions known to correlate with perceived emotional intensity.
+The deviations are linearly combined using learnable weights and normalized through a sigmoid function to produce a bounded intensity value:

+α = σ(β₁ΔF₀ + β₂ΔE + β₃ΔD)

+where σ denotes the sigmoid function and βᵢ are trainable coefficients that adaptively weight the relative contribution of each prosodic cue.
+This formulation allows the model to emphasize the most informative dimensions while maintaining numerical stability and cross-speaker consistency.

+During inference, α operates as a global scaling factor applied directly to the emotion embedding:

+z̃_emo = α · z_emo

+This multiplicative interaction enables smooth interpolation between neutral and expressive speech while preserving the direction of the emotion vector in latent space.
+Because α is independent of emotion classification, it can be adjusted dynamically at synthesis time without re-encoding emotional category labels.
+The formulation remains compatible with dimension-wise modulation vectors r ∈ ℝ²⁵⁶, enabling joint control over global intensity and localized acoustic attributes.

-## 4. Integration with End-to-End TTS
+## 3. Integration with End-to-End TTS

-The extracted **emotion embeddings** are integrated into both **VITS** and **GPT-based TTS** architectures to enable controllable emotional speech synthesis while preserving linguistic content and speaker identity.
-The **Emotion Encoder** processes acoustic attributes including fundamental frequency ($F_0$), energy, duration, and timbre to generate a continuous emotion embedding $z_{emo}$.
-This embedding is explicitly disentangled from content and speaker representations and projected into a shared latent space compatible with downstream TTS models.
-Emotional intensity is controlled using a **global scalar $\alpha$**, which acts as a multiplicative factor over the embedding vector:
+The extracted emotion embeddings are integrated into both **VITS** and **GPT-based TTS** architectures to enable controllable emotional synthesis while preserving linguistic content and speaker identity.
+The Emotion Encoder generates a continuous emotion representation \( z_{\text{emo}} \) from prosodic and spectral cues, which is explicitly disentangled from content and speaker representations and projected into a latent space compatible with downstream synthesis models.
+Emotional strength is regulated using the global scalar \( \alpha \), which modulates the magnitude of emotional deviation without altering emotional type:

-$$
+\[
-\tilde{z}_{emo} = \alpha \cdot z_{emo}
+\tilde{z}_{\text{emo}} = \alpha \cdot z_{\text{emo}}
-$$
+\]

-Here, $\alpha$ is a **continuous real-valued parameter** representing the overall magnitude of emotional deviation from a speaker's neutral baseline.
-Increasing $\alpha$ amplifies all emotion-related features encoded in the latent space, including pitch variance, energy dynamics, and spectral timbre, without changing the direction of $z_{emo}$, which preserves the emotional type (e.g., happy, sad, angry).
-This design enables **continuous and monotonic control** of emotional strength, which is crucial for zero-shot, cross-lingual, and low-resource TTS scenarios where discrete intensity labels are unavailable.
+Increasing \( \alpha \) amplifies emotion-related attributes such as pitch variance, energy dynamics, and spectral coloration, while the direction of \( z_{\text{emo}} \) preserves categorical emotion identity.
+This design enables monotonic and continuous intensity control, which is particularly important in zero-shot and cross-lingual settings where explicit intensity annotations are unavailable.

-To achieve **fine-grained control**, a dimension-wise modulation vector $\mathbf{r}$ is applied alongside $\alpha$:
+To enable finer control, a dimension-wise modulation vector \( r \) is applied alongside \( \alpha \):

-$$
+\[
-\tilde{z}_{emo} = \alpha \cdot (\mathbf{r} \odot z_{emo})
+\tilde{z}_{\text{emo}} = \alpha \cdot ( r \odot z_{\text{emo}} )
-$$
+\]

-Here, $\mathbf{r}$ selectively scales subspaces of the embedding corresponding to specific acoustic cues such as $F_0$, energy, or spectral envelope, allowing independent modulation of pitch, loudness, and timbre.
-This combination of $\alpha$ and $\mathbf{r}$ ensures both **global emotional intensity control** and **local, feature-specific adjustments**, giving highly flexible control over synthesized speech expressivity.
+Here, \( r \) selectively scales latent subspaces corresponding to specific acoustic attributes, allowing independent adjustment of pitch, energy, or timbre while maintaining a coherent emotional representation.

 ---

-## 4.1 VITS Architecture
+## 3.1 VITS Architecture

 In the VITS architecture, the scaled emotion embedding $z_{emo}$ conditions the flow-based prior and decoder while remaining disentangled from the Content Encoder, which extracts speaker- and prosody-invariant linguistic features.
 The variance adaptor normalizes $F_0$, energy, and duration relative to speaker-specific baselines, allowing $\alpha$ to directly modulate deviations from neutral prosody rather than absolute acoustic values.
 During training, the Emotion Encoder is frozen, and VITS components learn to reconstruct mel-spectrograms conditioned on $z_{emo}$, enabling precise and stable emotion control.